Michael Ball and Alfie Boe We tour on separate buses now

 Michael [singing]: J-j-j-jitterbug!

 Alfie: No!
-It starts offevolved with a real quiet one…
+It starts offevolved with a quiet one…

-Michael: You recognize, the one that is going “do, do, do, doo… Had I been there.”
+Michael: You recognize the one going “do, do, do, doo… Had I been there?”

 A Different Corner

 Michael: Yes!
 It’s remarkable music.
-He turned 16 while he wrote that.
+He turned 16 when he wrote that.
 [Singing again] “They say love is a curious aspect.”

 Alfie [scornfully]: You don’t have to do this now.

-Did you ever see George Michael play stay?
+Did you ever see George Michael play to stay?

 Michael: Many times, and he becomes a fantastic live performer.
 That voice becomes clear as a bell.

 Michael: The Rose.
 It’s a completely private song for the circle of relatives.
 I recorded it for charity when my sister-in-law died.
-We commenced a charity for her – ROC, studies into ovarian most cancers – and I think the lyric is so stunning and so poignant.
-And I’m so thrilled Alfie did it, due to the fact he takes it over to a whole new size.
+We commenced a charity for her – ROC, studies into ovarian most cancers – and I think the lyric is stunning and poignant.
+And I’m glad Alfie did it because it takes it to a whole new size.
 I love it.

 Do you hear songs and think, ‘this will be ideal for us to carry out collectively?’

 Michael: Yes, exactly.
-But we will be doing solo tasks subsequent yr, so obviously, each of us is preserving things in the returned pocket.
+But we will be doing solo tasks in the next yr, so we are obviously preserving things in the returned pocket.

 Will you be competitive approximately whose album does fine?

 Michael: I suppose we will, without a doubt, document the equal tracks.
-The equal album, identical arrangement.
+The similar album has an identical arrangement.

-Alfie: And my album might be the harmony strains, so you’ll have to shop for each and play them collectively.
+Alfie: My album might be the harmony strains, so you’ll have to shop for each and play them collectively.

 Together and Together Again, will those solo albums be called Alone?